Sundbybergs centrum (metro station)

 Sundbybergs centrum (Sundbyberg Centre) is a metro station, located in Sundbyberg Municipality, approximately 8 km from the centre of Stockholm.
 It opened on 19 August 1985 as part of the extension to between Västra skogen and Rinkeby.
-The metro station is connected to a stop on Tvärbanan with the same name, as well as to the railway station Sundbyberg served by the Stockholm commuter rail and long-distance trains.
+The metro station is connected to a stop on Tvärbanan with the same name, as well as to Sundbyberg railway station served by the Stockholm commuter rail and long-distance trains.